-Example What to do Ang Siew Hua is in the early stages of dementia and can be forgetful.
-Assist Siew Hua by recording information as reminders, for example, providing photographs and drawings can help her to remember the information.
-When she is making a decision, check that she remembers the information relating to the decision
+Example What to do Siew Hua is in the Assist Siew Hua by recording information as reminders, for early stages of example, providing photographs and drawings can help her to dementia and can be remember the information.
+When she is making a decision, check forgetful. that she remembers the information relating to the decision.

-Harry Pereira was recently diagnosed as an early sufferer of dementia.
+Harry was recently diagnosed as an early sufferer of dementia.
 Occasionally, he forgets the names of his family members, favourite restaurants and how to get home when he goes out unaccompanied.
 However, he has clear moments and remembers the names of his family members when he sees them.
 Harry has a \$10,000 insurance policy that is about to mature.
 Harry's wife, Jean, asks him what he would like to do with the money.
 She is careful to ask him when he has a clear moment.
 Harry wants to leave the money to his two grandchildren for their education.
 He says that a good education is the most valuable thing a person can have.